-For the new fields to perform correctly, they must exist in the database dictionary and the SQL database.
-If you are updating your RDBMS mapped system manually, you must add them to the database and update the existing Service Manager SQL mapping.
+For the new fields to perform correctly, they must exist in both the HP Service Manager database dictionary and the SQL database.
+If you are updating your RDBMS mapped system manually, you must add them to the SQL database and update the existing Service Manager SQL mapping in the database dictionary.
 When you update a table in sqlsystemtables, add fields only through the database dictionary.
 Modifying the SQL mapping damages the file structure of the table.